Workiva/react_testing_library/doc/migration_guides/expectations.md

 expect(view.getByText('first item'), isInTheDocument);
 ```

-While the latter does verify the component will add nodes to the DOM, we want to enforce that not only does that node exist in the document, but also that those nodes are within the `listGroup`.
+While the latter does verify the component will add nodes to the DOM, we want to enforce that not only does the node exist in the document, but also that those nodes are within the `listGroup`.

 ## Async Tests

 Async tests are complicated, with lots of variations and nuances to them.
 This section does not attempt to dive deep into async test patterns, but the assertions migration guide would be incomplete without at least some discussion of async tests.

-Common assertion patterns related to asyncronocity of a component are:
+Common assertion patterns related to asynchronicity of a component are:

 1. Verifying data changes as expected after async interactions
 1. Ensuring async event handlers occur (and happen in the correct order)
-1. Waiting for asyncronous and transitioning UI to display
+1. Waiting for asynchronous and transitioning UI to display

-There are undoubtably more patterns, but speaking with broadstrokes, those are the most common that occur.
+There are undoubtedly more patterns, but speaking with broad strokes, those are the most common that occur.
 RTL is focused on the DOM, meaning that if an async test wasn't (and shouldn't be) verifying something async changed the DOM, then the test may not need to be migrated.
 A global exception to that is if the test relies on a platform class based component's instance (by accessing props, state, APIs, etc), at some point it will need to be migrated so that it doesn't rely on the instance itself.

-To help know if the test needs to be migrated, we can walk through every broadstroke pattern.
+To help know if the test needs to be migrated, we can walk through every broad stroke pattern.

 ### Verifying Data Changes as Expected